michaelkamprath/ambasat1-flight-software/satellite-software/README.md

 * **Command ID**  : `0x01`
 * **Command Data** : A single byte is used for the blink command data.
-  * The most signficant 2 bits are used to indicate the blink duration as follows:
+  * The most significant 2 bits are used to indicate the blink duration as follows:
      *  `00` = 0.1 second blinks
      *  `01` = 0.5 second blinks
      *  `10` = 1 second blinks
      *  `11` = 2 second blinks
-  *  The least signficant 6 bits are used to indicate the number of blinks to make.
+  *  The least significant 6 bits are used to indicate the number of blinks to make.

 For example, the hex value of 0x84 would cause 4 blinks each 1 second long.

 ##### Set Sensor Telemetry Uplink Pattern
 Changes the uplink pattern that the AmbaSat uses.
-An uplink pattern indicates what the AmbaSat will transmit each time it starts a transmission seqeunce.
+An uplink pattern indicates what the AmbaSat will transmit each time it starts a transmission sequence.

 * **Command ID**  : `0x02`
 * **Command Data** : A single byte is used to indicate which pattern to use:
   * `0x00` - All data payloads will be transmitted sequentially with this pattern: Satellite, LSM9DS1, Mission Sensor
-  * `0x01` - All data payloads will be trasmitted sequentially, but each uplink sequence will start with a different data payload.
+  * `0x01` - All data payloads will be transmitted sequentially, but each uplink sequence will start with a different data payload.
 This pattern attempts to mitigate the satellite getting short periods of power, not long enough to transmit all payloads.
   * `0x02` - Only a single data payload will be transmitted during each uplink sequence, rotating through the payloads type with each uplink.
   * `0x03` - Satellite + 1 data payloads will be transmitted during each uplink sequence.
 The second payload in addtion to the satellite payload will alternate between the LSM9DS1 and the mission sensor payloads.